Testy911cody/house-games/docs/development/SUPABASE_SETUP.md

 );

 -- Create index on code for faster lookups
-CREATE INDEX IF NOT EXISTS idx_groups_code ON groups(code);
+CREATE INDEX IF NOT EXISTS idx_teams_code ON teams(code);

--- Enable Row Level Security (optional, for future security) ALTER TABLE groups ENABLE ROW LEVEL SECURITY;
+-- Enable Row Level Security (optional, for future security) ALTER TABLE teams ENABLE ROW LEVEL SECURITY;

 -- Create policy to allow all operations (for now)
--- You can restrict this later for better security CREATE POLICY "Allow all operations" ON groups
+-- You can restrict this later for better security CREATE POLICY "Allow all operations" ON teams
   FOR ALL
   USING (true)
   WITH CHECK (true);